evgenys91/iot-data-simulator-docs/README.md

 A: Session parameters are updated only when session is stopped.
 If session was paused, it will still use the previous parameters;

 **Q: What IoT platforms do you support?**
-A: We're not actually supporting any IoT platform, but with supported target systems and security types we managed to test IoT data simulator with Thingsboard, AWS, Predix and DSH platforms.
+A: We're not actually supporting any IoT platform, but with supported target systems and security types we managed to test IoT data simulator on Thingsboard, AWS, Predix and DSH platforms.

 ## Motivation